cyber-rhythms/cmu-36-705-intermediate-statistics-fall-2016/README.md

 2) cmu-36-705-intermediate-statistics-fall-2016-syllabus - self-explanatory.

-3) homework-assignments - contains the 10 problem sets that accompany the course*.
+3) assignment-questions - contains the 10 problem sets that accompany the course*.

 4) lecture-notes - contains 18 PDF lecture slides covering all the lecture videos.

 5) practice-exams - contains 3 practice exams that are posted on the coursepage*.

+6) completed-assignments - my own written solutions to the problem sets.

+7) completed-practice-exams - my own written solutions to the practice exams.

 Remarks: